 Randox Food Diagnostics, a leading provider of clinical diagnostic services developed for the wine industry, has created a unique product to simplify the wine analysis process for winemakers looking ahead to the 2017 harvest and beyond.

-The RX Altona works by utilizing Spectrophotometer technology, which measures the absorption of light in a solution in order to determine the concentration of a compound.
+The RX misano works by utilizing Spectrophotometer technology, which measures the absorption of light in a solution in order to determine the concentration of a compound.

 This semi-automated analyzer is credited with providing winemakers and lab technicians with increased versatility, flexibility, and reliable results in a matter of minutes through what’s known as an open-channel system.

-Kelly asserts that the RX Altona was developed with the end user in mind.
+Kelly asserts that the RX misano was developed with the end user in mind.

 The Randox Food Diagnostics team offers complete technical support to all its customers, pledging to respond to all calls within 24 hours to resolve questions and minimize downtime.

-In addition, winemakers may take advantage of a three-day trial period with the RX Altona to ensure that the machine is compatible with their lab set up and day-to-day operations.
+In addition, winemakers may take advantage of a three-day trial period with the RX misano to ensure that the machine is compatible with their lab set up and day-to-day operations.